KaBoomKaBoom/PAD-FAF-CAB/README.md

 ---

-### 7. Lost & Found Service
+### 7. Tea Management Service
 - **Responsibilities**:
-  - Allow users to post announcements about lost or found items.
-  - Support multiple comment threads per post.
-  - Allow posts to be marked as resolved.
+  - Track consumables (tea, sugar, paper cups, markers, etc.).
+  - Record which user consumes what and when.
+  - Trigger notifications when consumables run low or when a user overuses resources.
 - **Boundaries**:
-  - Owns lost & found posts and comments.
-  - Can trigger notifications when a new post is created or resolved.
+  - Owns inventory data for consumables.
+  - Provides events to **Notification Service** and **Budgeting Service**.

 ---

-### 8. Budgeting Service
+### 8. Communication Service
 - **Responsibilities**:
-  - Track funds flowing in and out of FAF Cab & FAF NGO.
-  - Maintain logs of spending and donations.
-  - Manage a debt book for users who overuse or break property.
-  - Allow admins to export reports as CSV.
+  - Allow users to find each other by nickname.
+  - Enable public and private chats with individuals or groups.
+  - Apply censorship with a banned-words list.
+  - Enforce infractions and bans (temporary or permanent).
 - **Boundaries**:
-  - Owns treasury and financial data.
+  - Owns messaging data and moderation logic.
-  - Receives updates from **Tea Management Service**, **Sharing Service**, and **Fund Raising Service**.
+  - Relies on **User Management Service** for nicknames and roles.
+  - Sends infractions to **Notification Service**.

 ---